ardanlabs/python-go/pyext/README-B.md

 1. You can ship a platform specific package called a `wheel`
 2. You can have the installer compile the Go code.
 Meaning the user will need a Go compiler on the machine running the application

 Since this problem is common to any extension library, there's a standard way in Python that addresses both problems above.
-You write a `setup.py` which defines the Python project, and then generate a `wheel` distribution and a source (called `sdist`) distribution.
+You write a `setup.py` which defines the Python package, and then generate a `wheel` distribution and a source (called `sdist`) distribution.
 If the user installs your package on a machine that matches a wheel architecture - Python's installer will install the binary package, otherwise the installer will download the source distribution and will try to compile it.

-Python has built-in support for extensions written in C, C++ and SWIG, but not for Go.
-We will write our own command for building the Go extension.
+Python has built-in support for extensions written in C, C++ and [SWIG](http://www.swig.org/), but not for Go.
+We will write our own command for building the Go shared library.

 **Listing 2: setup.py**
 ```